The health insurance industry has confronted many external

 growth and high unemployment.
 Workforce reductions have caused

 fully-insured commercial group business.
 Continued weakness in

-will most definitely change the face of the industry over the
+most definitely change the face of the industry over the long run.

 CIGNA CORP (CI): Free Stock Analysis Report

 HUMANA INC NEW (HUM): Free Stock Analysis

 To read this article on Zacks.com click here.